lilpharaoh1/lilpharaoh1.github.io/_posts/2025-12-30-podcast-to-anki.md

 Here’s a little tool chain I gathered together for turning podcasts on Spotify into Anki flashcards.
 I’ve found it useful for solidifying my knowledge on some history topics I find important enough to warrant a bit of extra work.
 The same tool chain might be adpated and used for YouTube videos, lecture notes, and things like that.

+This tool chain was largely inspired by [this prompt](https://ramjad.notion.site/10x-Anki-Prompts-1e522ee862c880a68d8bd19c0dca015d) that makes Anki-compatible Q&As from YouTube videos.
+Hope you enjoy!

 ***

 ### Podcast to Audio